When was the last time you cleaned out your medicine cabinet?

 Medicine abuse is real and it’s happening in your community.
-Property disposing of unneeded medications is one way you can prevent medicine abuse in your own home.
+Properly disposing of unneeded medications is one way you can prevent medicine abuse in your own home.

 Medication that is not properly disposed of can fall into the wrong hands, making it easier for curious teens or young children to access in the home medicine cabinet.

 Proper medication disposal doesn’t have to be difficult.
 Learn when to dispose of medication and how best to do it.

 Why Should You Get Rid of Old, Expired, or Unneeded Meds?